awsdocs/amazon-ec2-user-guide/doc_source/control-access-with-tags.md

 # Control access to EC2 resources using resource tags<a name="control-access-with-tags"></a>

 When you create an IAM policy that grants IAM users permission to use EC2 resources, you can include tag information in the `Condition` element of the policy to control access based on tags\.
-This gives you better control over which EC2 resources a user can modify, use, or delete\.
+This is known as attribute\-based access control \(ABAC\)\.
+ABAC provides better control over which resources a user can modify, use, or delete\.
+For more information, see [What is ABAC for AWS?](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction_attribute-based-access-control.html)

-For example, you can create a policy that allows users to terminate an instance but denies the action if the instance has the tag `environment=production`\.
+For example, you can create a policy that allows users to terminate an instance, but denies the action if the instance has the tag `environment=production`\.
 To do this, you use the `ec2:ResourceTag` condition key to allow or deny access to the resource based on the tags that are attached to the resource\.

 ```
 "StringEquals": { "ec2:ResourceTag/environment": "production" }